 1. a basal late Cretaceous unit (Kpv) composed almost exclusively of andesitic debris and introduced from the southwest.
 This unit, previously only designated the “lower part of the Dawson Formation”, has herein been named the Pikeview Formation of the Denver Basin Group;

 2. the Pulpit Rock facies unit (TKpr) composed almost exclusively of granitic debris shed eastward from the rising mountain front, herein designated as the Pulpit Rock Formation of the Denver Basin Group;

 3. the Jimmy Camp facies unit (TKjc) of mixed volcanic and granitic composition introduced into the Denver Basin from the south, herein designated as the Jimmy Camp Formation of the Denver Basin Group;

 4. the Black Squirrel Formation (Tbs), a finer-grained mixed composition unit that can be mapped south of the Palmer Divide, and that is probably partially equivalent to part of the Denver Formation north of the Divide and in the Denver area, and

 5. the Dawson Arkose (Tda) which can be mapped continuously from the north side of Palmer Divide to the southern edge of the Denver metropolitan area.
 In the Castle Rock area, the Denver Formation and the Dawson Arkose make up the entire exposed Denver Basin Group section.
 The Laramide synorogenic sedimentary units are overlain by the remnants of three younger Eocene units; the Larkspur Conglomerate, Wall Mountain Tuff, and Castle Rock Conglomerate.
-The Larkspur Conglomerate is a newly named coarse arkosic conglomerate identified by Richardson in 1915, which remained unmapped and undescribed until the mapping program compiled and summarized here.
+The Larkspur Conglomerate is a newly named coarse arkosic conglomerate identified by Richardson in 1915.
+It was first mapped and described during this contemporary mapping program.
 OF-11-02